CO2 (CARBON DIOXIDE) LASER TREATMENT

 - Bleeding: There may be mild bleeding for 1-2 days but if bleeding continues, please contact us or see a doctor as soon as possible.

-- Depressed scars (“craters”): Some areas may not heal completely and therefore leave a depression in the treated area which is permanent.
+- Depressed scars (“craters”): Some areas may not heal completely and therefore leave a permanent depression in the treated area.

 - Elevated scar: Some areas may heal in a manner where the skin grows more than originally present forming a “hump” or larger “hump” which is permanent.

-- Infection: Persisting pain, swelling, discharge, pain and fever could indicate an infection in which case topical and/or oral antibiotics may be needed after seeing a doctor.
+- Infection: Persistent pain, swelling, discharge, pain, and fever could indicate an infection in which case topical and/or oral antibiotics may be needed after seeing a doctor.
 Wound healing could be compromised in this situation and wound complications may be more evident.
-This is rarely seen.
+These effects are rare.

-- Erythema: Immediately after treatment, the skin area treated will be a red color which usually eventually gradually normalized over the next few months.
+- Erythema: Immediately after treatment, the skin area treated will appear red which usually eventually gradually normalized over the next few months.
 There are cases where the redness can be permanent.

-- Skin darkening (hyperpigmentation): The darker your skin tone and the more sun exposure you receive can cause the treated are to have a dark color which can be permanent.
+- Skin darkening (hyperpigmentation): The darker your skin tone and the more sun exposure you receive can cause the treated area to have a dark color which can be permanent.